New, high quality ATF reproduction WWII German

 Imported

-Care: Just use mink or neetsfoot oil.
+Care: Just use mink oil or neetsfoot oil.
 Apply it with a rag, work it into the leather and then wipe off the excess occasionally.
-Do not fill a can with oil and soak leather anything for hours- most people seem to know this, but there are those special few...
+Do not fill a can with oil and soak leather anything for hours- most people seem to know this, but there are those special few who need reminding...

 For those who doubt me, the images below are taken from the wartime German K98 manual.
-One can clearly see that there is only one keeper (Riemenschieber.)
-Wartime photos of German troops as well as looking up original slings for sale will also bear this out.
+One can clearly see that there is only one keeper (

 For more details on originals, see